grpc/grpc-swift/Sources/GRPC/Docs.docc/Proposals/0001-stub-api.md

 for each message.
 The `Writer` approach allows the transport to directly exert backpressure on the writer.

-Another drawback is that to produce a sequence of values the `AsyncSequence` must "run" somewhere this typically results in creating unstructured tasks.

 Finally, on the server, to allow users to send trailing metadata, the caller would have to deal with an `enum` of messages and metadata.
 The onus would fall on the implementer of the service to ensure that metadata only